GSA/Section508.gov/_pages/manage/2024-02-11-laws-policies-feedback-mechanism.md

             <li>Define who will track submission progress, closure, etc.</li>
         </ol>
     </li>
-    <li>Define what the definition of "done" is so that each responsible party for adjudicating the feedback to resolution understands expectations.Ownership of resolution duties within each agency will vary by responsible party and most likely will not be the Section 508 program.
+    <li>Define what the definition of "done" is so that each responsible party for adjudicating the feedback to resolution understands expectations.
+Ownership of resolution duties within each agency will vary by responsible party and most likely will not be the Section 508 program.
         <ol type="a">
             <li>Set expectations for communication with the submitter.
 Considerations include:
                 <ol type="i">